-- agreement negotiated with Western Australian government on payments for past and future sales of survey plans
+- agreement on retrospective payment with Tasmanian government for sales of survey plans; and

-- negotiations in train with Tasmanian government on payments for past sales of survey plans
+- negotiations with Northern Territory government regarding sales of survey plans.

 The table below indicates the number of employees (full-time equivalent: FTE), according to the most recent reports we have received.